 Demag Surround View also supports the driver on the way to the construction site.
 The cameras can deliver images of the crane side areas when turning, facilitating the crane driver to detect cyclists, pedestrians, or any obstacles.
 This function is activated automatically when the indicator is operated.
 “We first showcased this feature on the AC 450‑7,” Michael Klein explains.
 “Our customers’ response was so enthusiastic that we decided to also include it in the AC 80-4.
 And additional models will follow!”

 The AC 80-4 also comes with the innovative Demag IC-1 Plus control system, which is considered by many experts to be the leading crane control system on the market.
-During operation, IC‑1 Plus calculates the crane’s lifting capacity for every boom position as a function of the superstructure’s slewing angle.
+During operation, IC‑1 Plus determines the crane’s lifting capacity for every boom position as a function of the superstructure’s slewing angle.
 This means that the maximum available lifting capacity can be used with any outrigger configuration, including asymmetrical ones.
 This advantage is literally maximized when combined with the Flex Base system, which makes it possible to extend the outriggers to any point within their range, as this system enables the crane to extend its outriggers all the way to surrounding obstacles even when an asymmetrical configuration is required.
 That makes it possible to use the maximum possible lifting capacity in any situation, and is perfect for tight work sites in particular.
 It also enables the already powerful AC 80-4 to take care of lifts that would normally be the exclusive purview of larger cranes – and in places that these cranes would not be able to reach at all due to their dimensions.
 The expanded graphic display provides the maximum possible convenience: it is designed in the form of a capacity radar and provides crane operators with additional information on lifting capacity within the working range while accounting for the boom position and the slewing radius, Moreover, the automatic counterweight detection function supports crane operators selecting the counterweight that has been set up, as IC‑1 Plus will automatically detect it.

 In addition to the IC-1 Plus control system, the crane is available with the IC-1 Remote telematics solution, which makes it possible to remotely read and diagnose all important crane data and enables owners to integrate the AC 80-4 into their fleet management system.